Introduction to SQL Operators

 AS "Revised Sal" FROM finance;

 - That is all about the Arithmetic operations of SQL.
 In the next section, we shall see Comparison operators

 2. Comparison Operators or Relational Operators

-Being conditional takes two expressions and does the valuable comparison and returns either True or False.
-It does the operations such as equal to, lesser than, greater than or greater than equal to and other advanced concepts too.
-This operator joins their hands with the ‘where’ clause to select the particular columns in the records.
-Here in Below Section, we describe different types of relational operators and few examples on them along with the syntax.
+Being conditional takes two expressions, makes a useful comparison, and returns either True or False.
+It does the operations such as equal to, lesser than, greater than, or greater than similar to and other advanced concepts.
+This Operator joins their hands with the ‘where’ clause to select the particular columns in the records.
+Here in Below Section, we describe different types of relational operators and a few examples of them along with the syntax.